Sergio-916/Sergio-916/README.md

 - 🌱 I like to learn new frameworks and be on the adge of modern technologies
 - 💞️ I’m looking forward to collaborate on interesting projects and improve my skills as Software Developer
 - 📫 You can reach me with my mail: sergshpak03@gmail.com
-- 👀 I’m interested in computer sience, AI;
+- 👀 I’m interested in computer sience, AI
--     Hobby - Running, Gym
+- 🏃‍➡️ Hobby - Running, Gym

 ## 🤹️ My Technology Stack
 **Front-End:**